mrYakamoto/debugging-drill-use-a-repl/README.md

 Run the code in Figure 2 in our open IRB session.
 As we work through later releases, be sure to run the code from each of the example figures in our open IRB session.

+*Note:* In IRB  we can use `ctrl + c`, if we make a typo or otherwise need to cancel what we're currently typing.

 ### Release 1: Variables and Methods
 ```